-- l.
-Determine Eligible Miniatures: A miniature in the attacking unit is eligible to add dice to the attack pool if that miniature has LOS to any miniature in the defending unit. - 2.
-Choose Weapons and Gather Dice: For each eligible miniature, the attacking player may choose up to one weapon available to the miniature to add to the attack pool, along with any weapon keywords that weapon may have. - A miniature must meet any requirements to choose a weapon. - A miniature may only add a weapon to an attack pool once throughout the entire attack sequence. - Weapons provided by a (1) upgrade or Command Card can only be used by the miniature indicated on the card. - A weapon cannot be chosen if the defending unit is at a range less than the weapon's minimum range or greater than the weapon's maximum range, as measured from the attacking unit leader to the closest miniature in the defending unit.
+- Determine Eligible Miniatures: A miniature in the attacking unit is eligible to add dice to the attack pool if that miniature has LOS to any miniature in the defending unit. - 2.
+Choose Weapons and Gather Dice: For each eligible miniature, the attacking player may choose up to one weapon available to the miniature to add to the attack pool, along with any weapon keywords that weapon may have. - A miniature must meet any requirements to choose a weapon. - A miniature may only add a weapon to an attack pool once throughout the entire attack sequence. - Weapons provided by a , , or upgrade or Command Card can only be used by the miniature indicated on the card. - A weapon cannot be chosen if the defending unit is at a range less than the weapon's minimum range or greater than the weapon's maximum range, as measured from the attacking unit leader to the closest miniature in the defending unit. - A ranged weapon cannot be chosen if the defending unit is in melee with the attacking unit.